Skip to Content

 We focus on employment law for workers and bring decades of experience to disability and discrimination matters.
 Our founding attorney’s background defending employers gives us insight into how companies handle these disputes.
 We combine that perspective with personalized guidance and clear communication for employees in Van Nuys and nearby areas.

+Facing pressure after requesting medical leave or adjustments?
 Trust our experienced disability discrimination lawyer to address your legal concerns.
-Act quickly by calling (800) 590-7674 to reserve your initial consultation.
+Act quickly by calling (800) 590-7674 for a consultation.

 Talk To Our Team Right Away